SarcasticMatrix/system-perspective/README.md

 ### GenerationUnits Class

 The `GenerationUnits` class is designed to represent a collection of power generation units (conventional units **AND** wind turbines).
 This class provides a convenient way to add and store information about individual generation units.

-Parameters:
+This object is a `list` of `dict`.
+Each dictionnary has the following parameters:
 - `unit_id`: Unique identifier for the unit (`int`).
 - `node_id`: Identifier for the node to which the unit is connected (`int`).
 - `unit_type`: Type of the unit (`str`) *wind turbine* or *conventionnal*.